ewzeng/cs-notes/computer_security_notes/lec_notes/lec_2.md

 - if users fall for it alot, we should redesign the system/interface

-cost-benefit analysis ubiquituous security: how much to spend on security? how much are attackers willing to spend to attack me?
+cost-benefit analysis ubiquituous in security: how much to spend on security? how much are attackers willing to spend to attack me?

 possible countermeasures: